 Some additional resources

-A joint research imitative between Accenture and Girls who code.
+Joint research imitative between Accenture and Girls who code.
 The findings from research is stated as follows.
 “New research by Accenture and Girls Who Code shows that the share of women in computing jobs is in decline and suggests that universal access to computing in schools will not address the gender gap.
 Only by tailoring courses to girls’ specific needs can we boost their commitment to computing.”

 Girls who code have a single mission: to close the gender gap in technology.
 The movement started out with an initiative concerning 20 girls in New York City and have expanded to reach some 40 000 girls in all 50 US states.
-The organization offers campus programs, summer schools and club facilities.
+The organization offers campus programs, summer schools, and club facilities.

 An organization founded by three girls with the purpose of giving courses to girls on coding.
 Their motto is to lower the thresholds and inspire girls to dare coding.